 Among Wright's most notable and commercially successful designs are his American Modern lines of ceramic dinnerware and furniture and his Residential line of Melmac plastic dinnerware.

-Manitoga begins Access Road Restoration Project, the first step in its overall site stabilization effort.
+Manitoga completes Access Road Restoration Project, the first step in its overall site stabilization effort.
 The project is partially funded by a matching grant from New York State's Environmental Protection Fund.

 Manitoga partners with Open Space Institute to permanently preserve public access to their trail network.

 Manitoga launches Artist Residency program to revive Russel Wright's legacy of creative experimentation.

 Manitoga is named a World Monuments Fund Watch Site.

 Manitoga sustains extensive damage from both Hurricane Irene and an untimely late October snow storm; the Garden Conservancy works with Manitoga's Woodland Landscape Council to assess damage and implement clean-up efforts.

 Seasonal, public tours of House, Studio, and Landscape begin.